streamflow-finance/js-sdk/README.md

 ## Important:

-This software is under heavy development.
+This software is under active development.
 It's provided as is, without any warranty.

-The code is not audited.
+**The code is not audited.**

 ### System overview